 Our main manufacturing facilities are located in Secunda and Sasolburg.
-The size of Sasol's total Secunda property is approximately 79 km2 with operating plants accounting for 8 km2.
-Within the Secunda property, a portion of the explosives assets are owned and operated by Enaex in association with Sasol from 1 July 2020.
+Within the Secunda property, a portion of the explosives assets are owned and operated by Enaex in association with Sasol since 1 July 2020.
 The size of the Sasolburg property is approximately 51 km2.